Free Employee Engagement Survey Template to Boost Productivity

 Quiet Cutting

-Quiet Cutting, on the other hand, is when employers reassign employees to different roles, hoping they will quit voluntarily, in this way saving the company the cost of severance.
+Quiet cutting is a completely different issue.
+It is when employers reassign employees to different roles, hoping they will quit voluntarily, in this way saving the company the cost of severance.
 It’s an old, established practice with a new name, aligning with what is more commonly known as “constructive dismissal” or “constructive discharge.”

 How Do I Calculate the Cost of Employee Turnover?

-According to the Bureau of Labor Statistics, the average monthly turnover rate (“separations”) for the private sector in September 2023 was 3.5% (compared to 3.8% in September 2022).
-As for the governmental sector, the rates are lower at 1.3% compared to 1.7% in the last year.
+According to the Bureau of Labor Statistics, the average monthly turnover rate (“separations”) for the private sector in April 2025 was 3.3% (compared to 3.4% in April 2024).
+As for the governmental sector, the rates are lower at 1.4% compared to 1.6% last year.
 But how do you calculate the employee turnover rate and its cost for your organization?

 To calculate employee turnover, you’ll first need to understand the annual turnover rate and monthly turnover rate of your business.
 The employee turnover rate percentage is calculated by dividing the total number of employees who left during a specific period by the total number of employees during the same period multiplied by 100.